section name header

 General

-Inhaled nitric oxide should be used only under the supervision of a clinician experienced in the use, administration, and hazards of gas mixtures.1 Inhaled nitric oxide should be administered using a calibrated FDA-cleared nitric oxide delivery system.1, 26 The Genosyl® preparation must be used with the Genosyl® delivery system, which is designed to deliver a controlled level of nitric oxide mixed with air (breathing air or oxygen-enriched breathing air).26 The delivery system should include a backup battery power supply to ensure continuous administration during a power failure.1, 4, 26
+Inhaled nitric oxide should be administered using a calibrated FDA-cleared nitric oxide delivery system; various FDA-cleared systems are available and clinicians should refer to the product labeling to determine which system to use with the drug product.1, 26, 27, 28 The Genosyl® preparation must be used with the Genosyl® delivery system, which is designed to deliver a controlled level of nitric oxide mixed with air (breathing air or oxygen-enriched breathing air).26 Clinicians should be aware that certain nitric oxide delivery systems are specifically cleared for use in the MRI suite.1, 26, 27, 28 A backup battery power supply and an independent reserve nitric oxide delivery system should be available to ensure continuous administration during a power and/or system failure.1, 4, 26, 27, 28

 Dosage